-In an effort to increase the reading proficiency among America’s youth, the Presidential Administration of William J. Clinton launched the “America Reads Challenge” with one major objective: to have all children reading well and independently by the end of third grade.
-Western Michigan University accepted the challenge, and works with local schools to provide reading tutors to elementary school students.
-If you would like to earn Federal Work-study funds by becoming a reading tutor, please contact Career and Student Employment Services at (269) 387-2745.
+Western Michigan University works with local schools to provide reading and math tutors to elementary school students.
+If you would like to earn Federal Work-study funds by becoming a tutor, please contact Career and Student Employment Services at (269) 387-2745.

 Obtain a work-study Offer

 - Complete the FAFSA indicating interest in Federal Work-study.
 Monitor your progress using the financial aid checklist.

 - Regularly check your WMU email account.
 That is where you will receive important communication about the status of your financial aid file and offers.

 - Review your financial aid offer letter on goWMU.
 Verify receipt of Federal Work-study offer.

-- If you would like to receive Federal Work-study during summer I or summer II, you must complete a separate application - available each spring semester in GoWMU.
+- If you would like to receive Federal Work-study during Summer I or Summer II, you must complete a separate application - available each Spring semester on our Forms page.

 - For assistance please visit Handshake.
-Many student find unique opportunities by talking with campus staff, instructors and other students.
-For personal assistance with your America Reads job search, please contact Career and Student Employment Services at (269) 387-2745.
+Many students find unique opportunities by talking with campus staff, instructors and other students.
+For personal assistance with your America Reads/America Counts job search, please contact Career and Student Employment Services at (269) 387-2745.

-- Off-campus America Reads tutoring sites must sign an agreement with WMU before they employ students using WMU Federal Work-study programs.
+- Off-campus America Reads/America Counts tutoring sites must sign an agreement with WMU before they employ students using WMU Federal Work-study programs.
 Please contact Career and Student Employment Services for more information.

 - Notify your employer that you have a Federal Work-study offer.
 In order to confirm the type and amount of your Federal Work-study offer, your interviewer may ask for a copy of your offer letter.
 You may always view and print your financial aid offer letter using goWMU.